kubedb/docs/docs/guides/postgres/enterprise/postgres-enterprise.md

 pg-enterprise   16.9-appscode   Ready          45s
 ```

-`spec.license.secretRef.key` may be omitted, in which case KubeDB's mutating
+`spec.license.secretRef.key` may be omitted — KubeDB defaults it to
-webhook fills in `license.pem`.
-Spelling it out is still the safer habit: the
-CRD schema itself marks the field required, so a path that bypasses the
-mutating webhook rejects the object rather than defaulting it.
+`license.pem` — but setting it explicitly is the better habit, and it is
+required if you store the certificate under a different key.

 ## Step 5 — Confirm the license was accepted